privateprep/coding-space-website/src/pages/blog/2023-09-27-recapping-summer-2023-tech-packed-fun-at-the-coding-space.md

     textColor: "#264548"
     bgColor: "#faf6ee"
     image:
+      image: /img/summer-camp-activity.png
+      alt: Accessibility name
+    mediaPosition: right
+    mdContent: On top of these challenges, we added a dash of outdoor adventure, ensuring a well-rounded and exhilarating camp experience.
+  - type: textAndImageBlock
+    buttons:
+      bgColor: "#faf6ee"
+      fgColor: "#9de2dd"
+      textColor: "#264548"
+    textColor: "#264548"
+    bgColor: "#9de2dd"
+    image:
       image: /img/tcs-academy.jpg
       alt: Accessibility name
     mediaPosition: right
     mdContent: >-
-      On top of these challenges, we added a dash of outdoor adventure, ensuring a well-rounded and exhilarating camp experience.

       But we didn't stop at the camp.
 Field trips to Google, Etsy, Hungryroot, and Samsung gave campers a taste of the real tech world.
 And for the high schoolers, we introduced The Coding Space Academy, a thrilling two-week program that concluded with a spectacular capstone project showcase.

       Big thanks to all the kids, families, and counselors who made this summer memorable.
 We're already looking forward to next year for more coding fun!